 How do I go about licensing a release to manufacture and distribute records in territories outside of the U.S.? : For information about all of our international business outside the United States, please contact our international department here.

-Do you have intern positions? : If you're looking for unpaid, unfulfilling, grunt-level work at a record label in order to earn college credit, and are living in the Seattle area, please send us your resume and any pertinent information to the PO box address listed below.
+Do you have intern positions? : If you're looking for unpaid, unfulfilling, grunt-level work at a record label in order to earn college credit, and are living in the Seattle area, please send us your resume and any pertinent information.
 We only offer internships to those seeking some sort of school credit so you crazy non-students with nothing better to do than sweep our warehouse floors will have to look elsewhere.

 Where do I get tickets? : Tickets are also usually available through the club where the show is scheduled (when we have information about clubs, we'll post a link to their website on the shows page).
 Otherwise, you'll have to resort to the old-fashioned method of looking up the club and calling them.